BorHan-U/An-AI-Based-Resume-Screening-For-Job-Recruitment/README.md

-         -The project is written fully as a research paper.
-If any hesitation, feel free to contact me through *Info@uddinborhan.com*-
+  - The project is written fully as a research paper.
+If any hesitation, feel free to contact me through *Info@uddinborhan.com* -